evrone/ultimate-mixins/README.md

-Ultimate UI core, base helpers and improves for Ruby on Rails Front-end
+Ultimate Mixins, simple and minimalistic library of SASS functions, mixins and basic polyfills to create cross browser CSS-styles.

 ## Licence ##

 The MIT License

-Copyright (c) 2010-2012 Dmitry Karpunin (aka KODer) koderfunk@gmail.com
+Copyright (c) 2010-2013 Dmitry Karpunin (aka KODer) koderfunk@gmail.com

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal